-If you are not eligible, you can still protect yourself with a private flu vaccine, these will be available later in the year.
-Simply ask our healthcare team what’s right for you.
+If you are not eligible, you can still protect yourself with a private flu vaccine for just £12.99, which are available to pre-book, or simply ask our healthcare team what’s right for you.

 Did you know that we can protect your workforce from flu?
 With our corporate flu service you can keep your workforce fit and healthy.